Learn about the benefits of SIP Trunking and its implementation

 • Costs – look for SIP Trunk providers that offer flexible pricing options

-• Simplicity – the right service provider should make configuration and upkeep rather simple from both a technological and administrative standpoint.
+• Simplicity – the right service provider should simplify configuration and upkeep from both a technological and administrative standpoint.

 • Flexibility – investigate if there are flexible in terms of phone numbers changes, IP addresses access, phone system adjustment, or softphones configuration

-• Expertise in customer support – make sure the provider is an expert when it comes to complicated installations, scaling, unexpected troubleshooting, and more.
+• Expertise in customer support – ensure the provider is an expert in complicated installations, scaling, unexpected troubleshooting, and more.

-• Contract length – it is common that SIP providers offer short-term contracts
+• Contract length – commonly, SIP providers offer short-term contracts

 Migrating from PSTN to SIP Trunking